AdobeDocs/experience-manager-65.en/help/forms/using/best-practices-for-creating-forms-in-designer.md

 | Button | The caption is automatically placed on the button and does not have to be positioned manually.
 Ensure that the button’s purpose is properly described by the caption text. |

-### Dynamically populating a Tool Tip or Custom Screen Reader Text.
+### Dynamically populating a Tool Tip or Custom Screen Reader Text

 You can also dynamically populate a form control’s text alternative such as its Tool Tip, with a value from a data source.
 For example, you can display a custom Tool Tip for an object that is in French.
 The schema you connect to could have the following defined for a Tool Tip: